 At Mercy Health System, we offer comprehensive care for patients with vascular conditions.
 Our surgeons, cardiologists, interventional radiologists, technicians and registered nurses take a team approach to vascular care.
-We're highly experienced in the latest technology for screening and diagnostic procedures, advanced treatment and surgical techniques (including minimally invasive procedures), dialysis access procedures, and customized rehabilitation.
+Our affiliations with the Lourdes Cardiovascular Institute and St. Mary Heart & Vascular allow us to bring an additional expertise to the areas of interventional cardiology and heart surgery.
+We’re highly experienced in the latest technology for screening and diagnostic procedures, advanced treatment and surgical techniques (including minimally invasive procedures), dialysis access procedures, and customized rehabilitation.

 Expert Care for Vascular Disease

 With compassion, skill and respect, our vascular specialists answer patients’ questions, educate them about their conditions, and help them understand their treatment options.
 We’re able to safely and effectively diagnose and treat a range of conditions including: aneurysms, complications of diabetes, renal artery disease, thrombosis, cardiac arrhythmia, uterine fibroids, spider and varicose veins, non-healing wounds, peripheral vascular disease (PVD) and other vascular problems.

 Mercy Fitzgerald Hospital offers a continuum of vascular care including non-invasive vascular diagnostic testing, and minimally invasive alternatives to surgery.